 c.
 (Optional) Additional information that may be helpful in determining accommodations.

 Further assessment by an appropriate professional may be required if co-existing learning disabilities or other disabling conditions are indicated.
 All documentation must be submitted on the official letterhead of the professional describing the disability.
 The report should be dated and signed and include the name, title, and professional credentials of the evaluator, including information about license or certification.
-Services for Students with Disabilities will make the determination regarding whether accommodations are reasonable in the University environment.
+Disability and Access will make the determination regarding whether accommodations are reasonable in the University environment.

 Documentation should be sent to the following address: